perrito666/gobinstapler/README.md

 ## Rationale

-I often do quick tools whose UI is a crude web fron with a few endpoints to be used locally, this proved a bit annoying in go since I was not able to bundle these htmls in a way that could satisfy me, especially in terms of proper versioning.
+I often do quick tools whose UI is a crude web front-end with a few endpoints to be used locally, this proved a bit annoying in go since I was not able to bundle these htmls in a way that could satisfy me, especially in terms of proper versioning.

 ### Components